Uniqueness in Haken's Theorem

 Return now to the setting for Theorem \ref{thm:main} and we have:

 \begin{prop} Suppose the regions adjacent to the side $t = 1$ are all labeled $A$.
-Then $E_0$ and $E_1$ are congruent. \end{prop} \begin{proof} The label $A$ implies that each region adjacent to the side $t=1$ has a self-generated solution.
-Lemma \ref{lemma:pairgenerate} ensures that the congruence class of the solution doesn't change as we move along the side $t=1$ from $E_0$ to $E_1$. \end{proof}
+Then $E_0$ and $E_1$ have congruent alignments. \end{prop} \begin{proof} The label $A$ implies that each region adjacent to the side $t=1$ has a self-generated alignment.
+Lemma \ref{lemma:pairgenerate} ensures that the congruence class of the alignment doesn't change as we move along the side $t=1$ from $E_0$ to $E_1$. \end{proof}